jackocnr/intl-tel-input/README.md

 ## Features
 * Automatically format the number as the user types
-* Changing the flag updates the input placeholder to an example number for that country
+* Automatically set the input placeholder to an example number for the selected country (requires the utilsScript option)
 * Navigate the country dropdown by typing a country's name, or using up/down keys
 * Selecting a country from the dropdown will update the dial code in the input
 * Typing a different dial code will automatically update the displayed flag
-* Country names in the dropdown also include localised versions in brackets
 * Dropdown appears above or below the input depending on available space/scroll position
 * Lots of initialisation options for customisation, as well as public methods for interaction